easy to make Hydro dipped ornaments title image

 • Use an old container for your water bath.
 Since paint will be in the water, and could (and likely will) leave traces around the walls of the container don’t use anything that you might need for other uses.

 • You don’t need a large container.
 A container that is about 12 inches square is a good size.
 It has to be deep enough for the ornaments to be submerged.
-If you choose a large container, you will waste a lot of paint.
+If you choose a large container, you may waste a lot of paint.

 Baker street living on pi9nterest